-The Cisco Spark client encrypts your data before it leaves the device.
+The Cisco Spark app encrypts your data before it leaves your device.
 Data stays encrypted when it's in transit to our cloud servers; when we process your data (data in-use) and when we store it (data at-rest).

-Encryption of all content is done using dynamic keys from the key management service (KMS).
+Encryption of all content is done using dynamic keys from the key management server (KMS).
 There is a unique key per Cisco Spark space, which only authorized members of the space will be allowed access to obtain.
-Cisco Spark messaging content, files and Cisco Spark Board content are encrypted using keys from key management services.
+Cisco Spark messaging content, files and Cisco Spark Board content are encrypted using keys from key management server.

 Encryption in transit

 We use Secure HTTP (HTTPS) to encrypt data in transit between your device and our servers, which protects the identities of the senders and receivers of the encrypted content.